Giffy/lca-lc-foundations/README.md

 |ministral-3:8b| ollama pull ministral-3:8b | tool |
 |nomic-embed-text:latest| ollama pull nomic-embed-text:latest | embeding |

+Tavily is a search provider that returns search results in an LLM-friendly way.
+They have a generous free tier.
+[Tavily](https://tavily.com)

-If you don't have an OpenAI API key, you can sign up [here](https://openai.com/index/openai-api/).
+*Optional* If you don't have an OpenAI API key, you can sign up [here](https://openai.com/index/openai-api/).
 The course primarily uses gpt-5-nano which is very inexpensive.
-You may also obtain additional API keys for [Anthropic](https://console.anthropic.com) or [Google](https://docs.langchain.com/oss/python/integrations/providers/google).
+*Optional* You may also obtain additional API keys for [Anthropic](https://console.anthropic.com) or [Google](https://docs.langchain.com/oss/python/integrations/providers/google).
 These models are only used in the first lesson.

-This course has been created using particular models and model providers.
+*Optional* This course has been created using particular models and model providers.
 You can use other providers, but you will need to update the API keys in the .env file and make some necessary code changes.
 LangChain supports many chat model providers [here](https://docs.langchain.com/oss/python/integrations/providers/all_providers).

-Tavily is a search provider that returns search results in an LLM-friendly way.
-They have a generous free tier.
-[Tavily](https://tavily.com)

 ### Getting Started with LangSmith

+It's highly recomended to register in LangSmith to visualize the LangChain execution and models reply.

 - Create a [LangSmith](https://smith.langchain.com/) account
 - Create a LangSmith API key